Overkill (band): Horrorscope, I Hear Black and W.F.O. (1990–1995)

 After The Years of Decay tour ended in the summer of 1990, Gustafson left Overkill.
 Accounts vary as to how and why he split with the band: he had been either fired by Verni and Ellsworth, or had left Overkill following an argument over the band's musical direction.
 Gustafson said that one of the reasons he left Overkill was due to disagreements over royalties, during which he became embroiled in a feud with Verni and Ellsworth.
 The remaining members added two new guitarists to the band: Rob Cannavino, who had been Gustafson's guitar technician, and Merritt Gant, formerly of Faith or Fear.
 Ellsworth stated in an interview with Invisible Oranges years later that the reason Overkill hired two guitarists was mainly because they wanted to do something different: "We knew if we replaced Bobby with one guitarist, we'd get compared to what we were.
 So, it seemed like to logical thing to bring in two players.
 We didn't want anyone to say, 'Bobby was better than this new guy.'
 And we wanted to perform old stuff with two guitars to keep in fresh.
 We realized that change isn't a bad thing."

-The "new" Overkill recorded their fifth album, Horrorscope, again produced by Terry Date, in 1991.
+The "new" Overkill recorded their fifth album, Horrorscope, once again produced by Terry Date, in 1991.
 Featuring the furious riffs and trade-off solos of new guitarists Cannavino and Gant, and the refined songwriting of Verni and Ellsworth, Horrorscope silenced worries from fans that the band would not recover from their split with Gustafson.
 The album is regarded as one of Overkill's defining moments and is arguably their heaviest release.
 Focusing on a darker, heavier style, the album spawned the doomy single "Horrorscope", a departure from the band's earlier singles, which were traditionally uptempo songs.
-Horrorscope was Overkill's first album to be accompanied by more than one music video or single; there were music videos for the title track and "Thanx for Nothin'" (both of which received airplay on Headbangers Ball), while songs like "Coma", "Infectious" and the cover version of Edgar Winter's "Frankenstein" received particular attention (through radio or otherwise), expanding the band's popularity in the heavy metal community, and helping the album enter the Top 30 on the Billboard Heatseekers chart.
+Horrorscope was Overkill's first album to be accompanied by more than one music video or single; there were music videos for the title track and "Thanx for Nothin'" (both of which received airplay on Headbangers Ball), while songs like "Coma", "Infectious" and the cover version of Edgar Winter's "Frankenstein" received particular attention (through radio airplay or otherwise), expanding the band's popularity in the heavy metal community, and helping the album enter the Top 30 on the Billboard Heatseekers chart.
 Overkill supported Horrorscope by touring North America with Anacrusis and Galactic Cowboys in 1991 and Armored Saint in 1992, after which drummer Sid Falck left the band.
 Admittedly never a big fan of thrash metal, Falck said he initially wanted to push his drumming to the limit by playing the most complex type of music, and in time he decided to pursue other musical interests.
-Although later in an interview with Antichrist magazine he said it was misquotation, and that he still listens to thrash metal exclusively.
+In an interview with Antichrist magazine, however, he said it was misquotation, and that he still listens to thrash metal exclusively.